flybywiresim/website/src/posts/development_notam-2021-10.md

 One new feature also introduces itself - FIX INFO!
 This long-awaited functionality allows users to input fix radials or radii on the LAT REV page of the MCDU flight plan display, and displays the appropriate markers for those elements on the ND.

-Sample FIX INFO image showcasing a 33NM radius ring from CROWY providing a visual aide for TOD from FL370 to FL260.
+Sample FIX INFO image showcasing a 33NM radius ring from CROWY providing a visual aid to assist with TOD planning from FL370 to FL260.
 ![fix info](/img/notam-images/sept/fixinfo.jpg)

 ### TCAS